julianowic/blackjack/README.md

 - Use an API to generate, shuffle and display cards such as [this](https://www.deckofcardsapi.com/).
 - Add a dealer, betting, and multiple players.
 - Add an option for multiple decks.
+- Improved and exhaustive unit testing.

 ### UI/UX Side:
 - Make the app responsive for smaller screens.
 - Add animations when a card is drawn.
+- Make the app accessible.